zachj1582/redux-2-afternoon/README.md

 In budgetReducer.js:

+* import axios from 'axios'
 * Create action type called `REQUEST_BUDGET_DATA`
-* Create an action creator named `requestBudgetData` that will make an http request for budget data.
+* Create an action creator named `requestBudgetData` that makes a get request for budget data, returns the data from the response, and stores that data to a variable named `data`.
   * Method: `GET`
   * URL: `/api/budget-data`
+  * Make sure you return `res.data` from the callback passed into the `.then` of your get request
-  * Return action object from `requestBudgetData` with `type` and `payload` properties.
+  * Return an action object from `requestBudgetData` with `type` and `payload` properties.
+The value of `payload` should be the data variable from above.
-* Update the switch statement
+* Update the reducer function to have a `switch` statement that returns an object based on the value of `action.type`.
-  * When http request is pending, `loading` should be true
+  * While the http request is pending, `loading` should be true
-  * When http request is fulfilled, update redux store state and change `loading` back to false.
+  * When the http request is fulfilled, update the redux store state using the `action.payload`, and change `loading` back to false.
+  * In the `default` case, just return `state`.

 In Budget.js: